11 Powerful Training Plan Templates and Examples for Your Business

 How do you intend to deliver the training?
 Will it be instructor-led, self-paced, virtual, in-person, or blended training?
-Or maybe you want to use a role-playing, coaching, and mentoring approach?
+Or maybe you want to use a role-playing, virtual training, gamification, on-the-job training and mentoring approach?
 Think about your options and note them down in this section.

 Training curriculum and materials

 This column in your training plan template should cover what employees will learn during the training.
 Mention the learning resources and materials you'll need or provide and any regulatory guidelines that employees and course creators must follow.